yhuang912/idris2-tutorial/src/Tutorial/Functions2.md

 of functionality at a later time.
 In addition, their types and the types and quantities of all other variables in scope can be inspected at the REPL (or in your editor, if you setup the necessary plugin).
-Let's see them holes in action.
+Let's see them in action.

 Remember the `traverseList` example from an Exercise earlier in this section?
 If this was your first encounter with applicative list